chekos/geospatial-public-policy-analysis-with-geopandas/README.md

 # TODO
 - Automate unzipping of counties.zip file - DONE
 - Data Prep of county data - DONE
-- Maps of institutions on top of county
+- Maps of institutions on top of county statistics
+  - change to share_racen and choropleth with quintiles
 - Analysis
 - Recording